wolfalders/wolfalders.github.io/_publications/publications.md

 2019+	Cultural and Historic Guide to Northwest Native Plants.
 Washington State University Museum of Anthropology. [http://cdsc-wsu.org/nwnativeplants/](http://cdsc-wsu.org/nwnativeplants/.).

 Carney, Molly
-2013 X-ray Fluorescence Analysis of Maya Pottery from Belize.
-The Proceedings of the Sixth Annual GREAT Day.
+2013 X-ray Fluorescence Analysis of Maya Pottery from Belize. *The Proceedings of the Sixth Annual GREAT Day.* State University of New York at Geneseo.